Troubleshooting Sitemap source issues

 Indexing by reference

-Click for likely cause and resolution
+Likely cause and resolution

 Cause: You may be indexing by reference.
-When indexing by reference, the body of the web page (used for the quick view) isn’t retrieved and no excerpt (used for the item description) is generated.
+When indexing by reference, the body of the web page (used for the Quick view) isn’t retrieved and no excerpt (used for the item description) is generated.

 Resolution:

-2. If HTML documents are currently indexed by Reference, change that value to Retrieve.
+Access the Edit a source JSON configuration panel.
+If HTML documents are currently indexed by Reference, change that value to Retrieve.

 Indexing by retrieve